FAQ

 allows you to send HTTP requests to Lambda functions, making it easy to build RESTful APIs.

-You can trigger a Lambda function when a CloudWatch metric exceeds a certain threshold.
+You can trigger a Lambda function when CloudWatch metrics exceed a specific threshold.

-A Lambda function can be triggered when an SQS message is added to a queue, enabling asynchronous communication between components of a distributed system.
+By triggering a Lambda function when an SQS message is added to the queue, asynchronous communication between components of a distributed system is achieved.

 ● CloudTrail

-Lambda functions can be triggered in response to administrative activity in your AWS account, automating tasks such as security monitoring and vulnerability detection.
+allows you to trigger Lambda functions in response to management activity in your AWS account.
+This automates tasks such as security monitoring and vulnerability detection.

-Real-time data processing is achieved by triggering a Lambda function when data becomes available in the Kinesis stream.
+Real-time data processing is achieved by triggering a Lambda function when data in the Kinesis stream becomes available.

 ● When IoT